eginwong/course-notes/cloud/azure/AZ-203/develop-an-app-service-logic-app.md

   - creating subscription in azcli: `az servicebus subscription create --resource-group myResourceGroup --namespace-name $namespaceName --topic-name myTopic --name S1`
   - message expiration; all messages have sequencing and timestamps
   - subscribers can add filters to define which messages they want to receive
+  - message sessions, can demultiplex by appending an id and creating a session object used in the constructor, then  receive method as normal
 - implement solutions that use Azure Queue Storage queues
   - provides cloud messaging between app components; for scale
   - access via HTTP/HTTPS; up to 64 KB in size, with q containing up to millions of messages limited by storage account